If you have been arrested for suspicion of driving while

 Across the general population, there is a conversion ration

 that breath machines use to convert a breath alcohol reading

-assumption that the subject being tested conforms to this
+that the subject being tested conforms to this ration.

-ratios among individuals across the population.
-And, if a
+among individuals across the population.
+And, if a person’s

-may result in a false high or false low reading.
-The machine
+result in a false high or false low reading.
+The machine is

 seconds in delivery time, which usually translate to the